fbjorn/pot-websites/gatsby/src/pages/md-pages/01-15-2019-create-data-products/index.md

 You can create the data product with Product API (see documentation).
 An example:

 ```
-# Notice the sandbox URL, change to production when needed.

 curl "http://sandbox.oftrust.net/api/translator/fetch" \
   -X POST \
   -H "X-PoT-Signature: xxx" \